X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting: Method

-We develop a set of modules that add semantic enrichment capabilities to the online geometric and photometric optimization pipeline.
-Naively attaching semantic features to 3D Gaussians has proven to be heavily memory- and compute-intensive.
-To ensure our pipeline still fulfills the real-time requirement, we devise three key speedup techniques: an online Vector Quantization (VQ) module, a GPU-accelerated grid-sampling scheme, and a meticulously designed pipeline that fully leverages highly parallelized scheduling.
-Specifically, the VQ module reduces the feature dimensionality of each pixel within the rasterized semantic map, while the grid-sampling scheme reduces its resolution (height and width).
-Finally, parallelized scheduling optimizes the overall execution at the module level.
+Geometry and appearance information provided by plain 3DGS cannot satisfy the needs of downstream multimodal tasks.
+Therefore, we add semantic distillation capabilities to the SLAM pipeline.
+Naively attaching semantic features to 3D Gaussians has proven to be heavily memory- and compute-intensive \cite{DBLP:conf/cvpr/Qin0ZWP24}.
+To ensure our pipeline still fulfills real-time requirements, we devise three key speedup techniques: an online Vector Quantization (VQ) module, a GPU-accelerated grid-sampling scheme, and a meticulously designed pipeline that fully leverages highly parallelized scheduling.

-\paragraph{Online Vector Quantization Module.} We represent the semantic state of each Gaussian by logits over a shared codebook, inspired by \cite{DBLP:journals/corr/abs-2507-07136}.
-Let $N_g$ denote the number of Gaussians, $K$ the number of codewords, and $D$ the feature dimension.
-The shared codebook parameters are